Matthew J. Fader

-Matthew J. Fader (born July 23, 1973) is an American lawyer serving as the Chief Justice of the Supreme Court of Maryland since 2022.
+Matthew J. Fader (born 1973) is an American lawyer serving as the chief justice of the Supreme Court of Maryland since 2022.
 He previously served as the chief judge of the Maryland Court of Special Appeals from 2018 to 2022.

 Early life and education

-Fader was born on July 23, 1973, in Towson, Maryland.
+Matthew J. Fader was born in 1973 in Towson, Maryland.
 He received his Bachelor of Arts from the University of Virginia in 1995, where he was a member of Phi Beta Kappa.
 Fader received his Juris Doctor from Yale Law School in 1998, where he was senior editor of the Yale Law Journal.

 Legal career

 Fader began his legal career serving as a law clerk for judge Leonie M. Brinkema of the United States District Court for the Eastern District of Virginia from 1998 to 1999.
 He served as a trial attorney with the United States Department of Justice from 1999 to 2002.
 From 2002 to 2006, he was an associate with K&L Gates, becoming a partner in 2006 and remaining so until 2010.
 From 2010 to 2017, he served in the office of the Maryland Attorney General; serving as an assistant attorney general from 2010 to 2012, deputy chief of the civil litigation division from 2012 to 2017, and chief of the civil litigation division in 2017.